 Canine parvovirus is a major infectious cause of diarrhea, occurring most frequently in unvaccinated puppies.
 Viral infection from canine coronavirus and distemper also cause abnormal dog stool.

 Bacterial infection is another common cause of watery stool in dogs.
-Causative organisms might be Salmonella or Clostridium.
+Causative organisms might be Salmonella, Campylobacter, E. coli or Clostridium.
+(1)

 Intestinal parasite infection from hookworms, roundworms, whipworms, Giardia, etc. is a common cause of puppy diarrhea and upset stomach.